-- Open the flip and press
+- 1. With the phone open, press [MENU].

-[MENU].

-- Press Contacts.
+- 2. Press T. Contacts.

 - 3. Press Backup Assistant.

-- 4. Follow the instructions to download the application.
+- 4. Follow the instructions to configure the application.

 4. Favorites

 Allows you to add Contact entries or Contact groups to your list of Favorites to easily view, call, or send messages.